wilmer-poveda/QE-communications/README.md

 ```

 ## How we can you get an image from github.
-There are two options to use an image uploaded to GitHub.
+There are two options to use an image uploaded to GitHub, "Relative Links" or "URL":

 ### 1. Relative Links
 A file path describes the location of a file in a web site's folder structure.